batermj/data_sciences_campaign/DataMining/REFERENCES.md

 + [AS96] R. Agrawal and J. C. Shafer.
 Parallel mining of association rules: Design, imple- mentation, and experience.
 IEEE Trans.
 Knowledge and Data Engineering, 8:962–969, 1996.
 + [AS00] R. Agrawal and R. Srikant.
 Privacy-preserving data mining.
 In Proc.
 2000 ACM- SIGMOD Int.
 Conf.
 Management of Data (SIGMOD’00), pp. 439–450, Dallas, TX, May 2000.
 + [ASS00] E. Allwein, R. Shapire, and Y. Singer.
 Reducing multiclass to binary: A unifying approach for margin classifiers.
 Journal of Machine Learning Research, 1:113–141, 2000.
-+ [AV07] D. Arthur and S. Vassilvitskii.
-K-means++: The advantages of careful seeding.
-In Proc.
-2007 ACM-SIAM Symp. on Discrete Algorithms (SODA’07), pp. 1027–1035, Tokyo, 2007.
 + [Avn95] S. Avner.
 Discovery of comprehensible symbolic rules in a neural network.
 In Proc.
 1995 Int.
 Symp.
 Intelligence in Neural and Biological Systems, pp. 64–67, Washington, DC, 1995.
 + [AY99] C. C. Aggarwal and P. S. Yu.
 A new framework for itemset generation.
 In Proc.
 1998 ACM Symp.
 Principles of Database Systems (PODS’98), pp. 18–24, Seattle, WA, June 1999.
 + [AY01] C. C. Aggarwal and P. S. Yu.
 Outlier detection for high dimensional data.
 In Proc.
 2001 ACM-SIGMOD Int.
 Conf.
 Management of Data (SIGMOD’01), pp. 37–46, Santa Barbara, CA, May 2001.